 - a detailed budget (travel, lodging, food, materials) for the full project, indicating amounts contributed by, or solicited from, other offices on campus, particularly the host department

-3. Proposals involving new courses or course-related student travel must also be accompanied by a brief email of endorsement from the chair of the relevant department, indicating any financial and logistical support the department will provide.
+3. Proposals involving new courses or undergraduate group travel requires a department chair agreement to support logistics.
 You may attach that letter/email to the application form or have it sent directly to Kathleen Crown.

 Proposals under serious consideration may be reviewed by faculty experts in the relevant fields, in consultation with the Council of Science and Technology, the Center for Digital Humanities, the McGraw Center for Teaching and Learning, the Lewis Center for the Arts, the Dean of Research, the Dean of the College, and other campus offices.

 Special Note: The Council on Science and Technology (CST) is partnering with the Humanities Council on a joint call for proposals.
 We seek to support members of the STEM and Humanities faculty in connecting across the STEM and Humanities divisions.
 For more information, please contact Paul Durst, Assistant Director, STEM Education, CST, or Kathleen Crown (firstname.lastname@example.org), executive director of the Humanities Council.
 Proposal deadline for this call only is January 18, 2019.
 You are strongly encouraged to contact Paul Durst, as soon as possible, to discuss potential proposal ideas, opportunities, and questions.